Khleang Moeung: History

 The legend of Khleang Moeung has inspired Cambodian patriotism and royalism since its inception.

 Oral legend attested in Pursat during the 17th century

-Mikaelian’s studies on the power legitimisation of Khmer rulers during the seventeenth century show that the Khleang Moeung story in Pursat also has a connection with ethnic Pear who were in charge of Khmer kings’ royal elephants during those years because it depicts Khleang Moeung as a Pear.
+Mikaelian's studies on the power legitimisation of Khmer rulers during the seventeenth century show that the Khleang Moeung story in Pursat also has a connection with ethnic Pear who were in charge of Khmer people royal elephants during those years because it depicts Khleang Moeung as a Pear.